Altinn/altinn-access-management-frontend/README.md

 ## Run code with access-management backend

-To run the code together with access-manamgent backend to the following
+To run the code together with access-management backend to the following

-1. Checkout Altinn-Studio repo and Altinn-Access-Managment repo
+1. Checkout Altinn-Studio repo and Altinn-Access-Management repo

 1. Navigate to the `development` folder in the altinn-studio repo